Using std::pair

 The std::pair template is available within the <utility> header.

-After including it, we can create a std::pair like any other object.
+After including the header, we can create a std::pair like any other object.
 The template accepts two parameters - the types of the first and second objects we will store.

 Below, we create a std::pair that stores two int objects: